The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Introduction and main result

 and quantifies the amount of noise or information contained in $X$.
 When there is no ambiguity on the state $\rho_X$, we denote such entropy with $S(X)$.
-The \emph{conditional von Neumann entropy} of $X$ given $M$ is \cite{wilde2017quantum,holevo2019quantum}
+The \emph{conditional von Neumann entropy} of $X$ given $M$ is [\onlinecite{wilde2017quantum,holevo2019quantum}]

 provided that both $S(XM)$ and $S(M)$ are finite.
 This condition always holds for the joint quantum states $\rho_{XM}$ of $XM$ such that $S(M)$ is finite and $\rho_X$ has finite energy, \emph{i.e.}, $\mathrm{Tr}\left[R_i^X\,\rho_X\,R_i^X\right]$ is finite for any $i=1,\,\ldots,\,2m$.
 We denote the set of such states with $\mathcal{S}(XM)$.